All Episodes

 Author of the year.

-CC Bookawards.com and I am nominated for author of the year.
+CCBookAwards.com, and I am nominated for Author of the Year.

-And the voting goes through uh through May 12th.
+And the voting goes through May 12th.

 We did it earlier in the program today.

-I was a pretty pretty good riff, if I say so myself.
+Pretty good riff, if I say so myself.

-Speaking of which, do you think if we had a president who was really interested in unifying people, bringing them together, that all of this would be allowed to go on like this.
+Speaking of which, do you think if we had a president who was really interested in unifying people, bringing them together, that all of this would be allowed to go on like this?

-We we we've we've had our society, our culture has been roiling for five years here, going on six years.
+We've had our society, our culture has been roiling for five years here, going on six years.

 The presidency can be used for inspiration, uplifting motivation, but there hasn't been any of that in five years.

-All of this division is not only allowed to happen, it seems to be exploited, it seems to be profited from.
+All of this division is not only allowed to happen, it seems to be exploited.

-Again, there's the new Democrat Party.
+Again, there's your Democrat Party.

 I'm sorry, but they are the sponsoring agent of this stuff.

-Uh, in at least if nothing else, an inspirational way.
+At least, if nothing else, an inspirational way.

-Now, Maureen Dodd's column today is just it's classic.
+Now, Maureen Dodd's column today is just, it's classic.

 You're an embarrassment on the world stage.